 Flash it up: If you want to take this garment specifically designed for a casual look to a more elevated one, consider investing in a black denim jacket and pairing it with a black turtleneck and black chinos with dress shoes.
 Break the rules and embody the creative style archetype.

 Our pick: Wrangler Cowboy Cut Unlined Denim Jacket

 We know, we said this was about everything other than a leather jacket, but sue us, we really love them.

 What is it about the bad boy that women continue to fall for?
 Is it the unpredictability, never knowing what will happen next?
 Is it the desire to nurture someone on the right path?
 Who knows?
 What we do know is that the leather jacket is a staple to the bad boy look, and we want women to continue to fall for us.

-There are many types: moto jackets, single-breasted, or bomber.
+There are many types: moto jackets, single-breasted, or bombers.
 Do some research and try some on to see which ones fit your body type and personal style the best.
 If you dress formally more than you dress down, pick a nicer leather jacket with a collar.
 If you’re a jeans and T-shirt guy, then something distressed and more casual will get more wear.

-For all of you that are braving the weather with us this winter, stay warm and look great doing it.
+For all of you who are braving the weather with us this winter, stay warm and look great doing it.
 For all of you in San Diego and Miami, until the sun returns and the flowers bloom again in the spring, we envy you.

-- Why your wardrobe needs a waxed canvas jacket (and the best ones to get)
+- Barbour, Flint and Tinder, and more: Why your wardrobe needs a waxed canvas jacket (and the best ones to get)